SFGLab/MultiMM/README.md

 Having run MultiMM model, the user obtains a genomewide structure.
 The user can color different chromosomes, or different compartments, or they can even vizualize seprately chromosomes.
 The usage of MultiEM is very simple since it is based on a single configuration file.
 In this documentation we show examples of its usage.

+## Required datasets

+MultiMM model relies on three types of datasets:

+* Loop interactions in `bedpe` format (mandatory).
+* Compartmentalization data in `bed` format (optional).
+* ATAC-Seq p-value data in `.BigWig ` format (optional).

+## About Operating System

+MultiMM is tested mainly in Linux-based operating systems.
+It has been tested succesfully in Ubuntu, Debian and Red-Hat based distributions.
+It is possible also to run it on MacOS, but without CUDA support, which is very helpful for the acceleration of the computations.
+We suggest the user to not run MultiMM on Windows computers.

 ## Installation
 Create a python 3.10 environment and type,